Department of Bioengineering

 108. Biomedical Devices: Role of Polymers

 This course is designed to highlight the role that polymers play in the design and fabrication of various medical devices ranging from simple intravenous drip systems to complex cardiac defibrillator implants and transcatheter heart valves.
 Topics include polymer basics, biocompatibility, biodegradation, and other tangentially related topics such as regulatory body approvals and intellectual property.
 Also listed as BIOE 208.
-Prerequisites: BIOE 10 and CHEM 13.
+Prerequisites: BIOE 10.
 (2 units)

 109. Translational Development for Emerging Biomedical Devices